Menu Close

 Depression

-a mental health condition characterised by persistent feelings of sadness, hopelessness and a lack of interest or pleasure in activities
+a mental health condition characterised by persistent feelings of sadness, hopelessness and a lack of interest in activities.

 We all experience periods of sadness or low mood, but depression goes beyond these fleeting emotions.
 Depression is a mental health condition that can impact every aspect of life.

 Depression can often be challenging to identify, given the stigma and confusion surrounding the definition of the term.
 Regardless, depression affects many people across Scotland.
-According to the Scottish Health Survey 2022, 10% of Scottish adults reported two or more symptoms of depression.
+According to the Scottish Health Survey, 10% of Scottish adults reported two or more symptoms of depression.

 When left untreated however, it can lead to severe consequences.
-Depression can affect personal relationships and work or even cause suicidal thoughts.
+Depression can affect personal relationships, work, or even cause feelings of self-harm or suicidal thoughts.
 Open conversations and education about depression are crucial to creating a supportive community that encourages early intervention and effective management.

 Depression is not a sign of weakness or a condition that can be overcome by willpower alone.
-Whilst individuals can adopt coping strategies, seeking professional support is crucial for effective management.
+While individuals can adopt coping strategies, seeking professional support is crucial for effective management.

 Causes

-Genetic factors: Family history may increase the risk of developing depression.
+• Genetic Factors: Family history, like having a history of autism, may increase the risk of developing depression.

-Physical health issues: Chronic illnesses and overdosing on medication (even antidepressants) can be linked to depression.
+• Physical Health Issues: Chronic illnesses, physical health and overdosing on medication (even antidepressants) can be linked to depression.

 Symptoms